JoelSjogren/video-organizer/README.md

 See *HELP.md*.

 ## REPORTING BUGS ##
-If you are dissatisfied with the results, please attach the appropriate *filelist*s in your bugreport.
+If you are dissatisfied with the results, please attach the appropriate *filelist* in your bugreport.